georgedorn/docs/docs/about/contributing.md

  - discuss on the developer [mailinglist](http://lists.sourceforge.net/mailman/listinfo/retroshare-devel)

-RetroShare is working so well and the internal forums and chatrooms are so active, we tend to forget about these external forum's and mailinglist's.
+RetroShare is working so well and the internal forums and chatrooms are so active, we tend to forget about these external forums and mailinglists.
 Still they are read and you will receive an answer.

 ##Translation
 This project uses [Transifex](https://www.transifex.com/beluga/retroshare/)